Fortyfivedownstairs

 fortyfivedownstairs is a not-for-profit theatre and gallery in Melbourne, Australia.

-Located on the lower floors of a brick nineteenth century building in Flinders Lane, fortyfivedownstairs showcases visual art, independent theatre and live music.
-An institution that nurtures risk-taking artists, the organisation was founded in 2002 by Mary Lou Jelbart AM, former ABC journalist, Julian Burnside AO KC, and a group of like-minded supporters who agreed in the early years to support the inner-city venue.
+Located on the lower floors of a nineteenth century building in Flinders Lane, fortyfivedownstairs showcases visual art, independent theatre, and live music.
+An institution that nurtures risk-taking artists, the organisation was founded in 2002 by former ABC journalist Mary Lou Jelbart AM, Julian Burnside AO KC, and a group of like-minded supporters who agreed in the early years to support the inner-city venue.

 Jelbart served as Artistic Director of both the theatre and gallery from 2002 to 2022.
 In 2023, producer Cameron Lukey was appointed Artistic Director of the theatre.
-2024 saw the appointment of David O'Halloran as Gallery Director.